What YongNuo Doesn't Yet Understand

 By contrast, my PocketWizard transmitters can fire receivers that are nearly 20 years old.
 Which is one reason they hold their value so well.
 Which makes them a very low economic risk.

-Until a Chinese remote manufacturer shows a little respect for their long-term customer with generation-to-generation backwards compatibility, I would never consider (much less recommend) one of their remotes.
+Until the new remote manufacturers show more respect for their long-term customer with generation-to-generation backwards compatibility, I would never consider (much less recommend) one of their remotes.
 It's just silly.

 One day (probably soon, given their reputation for efficiency) the Chinese manufacturers will figure out that by respecting both their customers and their sellers' food chain they can completely turn this quality cycle around.
 And when that happens YongNuo (and many other Chinese photo gear manufacturers) will be a positive force in the industry.